newsletter2go/api-docs/readme.md

 If you found a bug or would like to improve our Postman collection, please create a pull request.
 If you want to get notified when we add or change API calls, make sure to watch this repository.
-If you like what we do, leave a star.
+If you like what we do, leave a ⭐.
 Our developers will appreciate it 😉

-Last but not least, you can always contact our [technical support team](support@newsletter2go.com).
+Last but not least, you can always contact our [technical support team](mailto:support@newsletter2go.com?subject=Newsletter2Go%20API%20Postman%20Collection).

 ## How to use